Grasshopper Sparrows

 They can be found in southern Canada, the United States, Mexico and Central America, Columbia, and Ecuador.

-Species from the north migrate to the southern United States, Mexico, Central America and the Caribbean.
+Species from the north migrate to the southern United States, Mexico, Central America, and the Caribbean.

 They inhabit grasslands and marshes.

-Species population has rapidly declined in certain areas, including a 98% drop in New York State.
+The species population has rapidly declined in certain areas, including a 98% drop in New York State.

 The species is also endangered in the Andes of Columbia and Ecuador.